chaudhary1337/chaudhary1337.github.io/TryHackMe/Overpass3.md

     100021    4   tcp  32803  nlockmgr
 ```

-Okay.
 Its at the port 2049, which is the default for NFS.

 ```
 ❯ ssh paradox@10.10.181.222 -L 2049:localhost:2049